- What are the drop off and pick up times for Day Camp & Socialization?

 - How often does my dog get to go potty?
 They are given potty breaks every 1-2 hours.

 - I have two dogs that need to be socialized, can I bring them together?
 Yes, we will start socializing them separately and get each one to be more comfortable.
 Once they both seem comfortable on their own, we will bring them into Day Camp at the same time.
 Sometimes it helps speed up the process because their buddy is there for support.

 - What will my dog do between sessions?
 Your dog will be resting in a kennel.
 Socializing can be a stressful and overwhelming experience for some dogs.
 It is important that they get time to decompress between session to make each session a better experience.

-Please remember the majority of dogs are socially selective.
+Please remember most dogs are socially selective.
 They should not be expected to interact and play with ALL dogs.
 The point of socialization isn’t for your dog to play with every dog it comes across.
 The point is for your dog to be comfortable and confident in each interaction.
-They learn better ways to end or start an interaction.
-Some dogs love to play and others love to observe other’s while they play.
+It’s important to understand, while a dog might never be 100% comfortable around strange dogs, the better they understand them, the more comfortable they will become.
+The emotional benefits of dog-to-dog socialization don’t come primarily from “having a good time.”
+They come from becoming fluent in the complexity of canine social interaction.
+It comes from touching ancient roots of being dogs in the company of other dogs.
+Some dogs love to play, others love to observe.
 As your dog matures, you might notice they play less and observe more.
-This is completely normal and they are still enjoying themselves.
-If you have a dog aggressive or reactive dog, socialization is great for them, but it is not the only piece to the puzzle.
-You will need to incorporate other types of training to help you and your dog overcome those issues, but socialization is definitely a good start.
+This is completely normal; they are still enjoying themselves.
+If you have a dog aggressive or reactive dog, socialization is great for them, but it is NOT the only piece to the puzzle.
+You will need to incorporate other types of training to help you and your dog overcome those issues, but socialization is a good start.

 Proof of Vaccination